mvniemi/arDewpoint/README.md

 this appears to have just been made possible.

-Given this functionality, I would use MQTT messaging to publish sensor data to Amazon IoT, where it would be forward to a database to be accessed by Web of Moble applications.
+Given this functionality, I would use MQTT messaging to publish sensor data to Amazon IoT, where it would be forward to a database to be accessed by Web or Moble applications.
 I would also use MQTT to allow remote control of the ventilation parameters.